Where Vision Becomes Text: Locating the OCR Routing Bottleneck in Vision-Language Models: Complete Retention Evaluation Results

 \subsection{Qwen3-VL-8B Replication Results}

 Qwen3-VL-8B-Instruct has 36 layers (same as 4B) but 4096 hidden dimension (1.6$\times$ wider than 4B's 2560).
 The most sensitive layer is \textbf{L17} with 42.3\% OCR accuracy under PC1--5 removal, confirming the bottleneck at $\sim$47\% depth---the same absolute layer as the 4B model.
+PCA variance peaks at L16--L20 (66--70\%), matching the 4B's bottleneck region.
+The 4B comparison: L17 drops to $\sim$20\% (deeper trough, slower recovery), while 8B's shallower trough (42.3\%) suggests greater representational redundancy in the wider residual stream.